Hey Doc! My friends and I need your help.

 Also: keep him busy.
 Since she’s not actually on campus with him, it’ll be easier to keep him occupied and distracted.
 She may be using the electronic leash to try to keep tabs on him, but the more you and your friends can spend time with him, the less of an influence she’ll be able to exert.
 Having a life outside of her one-woman campaign of misery will also help build back his self-esteem and help remind him that he needs to establish strong boundaries

 Second: even if she does hurt herself… that’s not his fault.
 Unless he actually has secret mutant powers, he didn’t cause her to do anything.
 She’s a grown-ass woman, fully capable of making her own decisions.
-If she’s so around the bend that she actually would carry out her threat to commit suicide, then she’s such a danger to herself, then she needs to be 5150’d instead of going to class.
+If she’s in a place so dark that she actually would carry out her threat to commit suicide, then she’s such a danger to herself, then she needs to be 5150’d instead of going to class.

 (By the way: do not try to get her committed.)